 OBS — is th root ancestor identifier from its MORE.OBSIDSS component.

-FILEID — is the name of the output FITS file, omitting any file extension.
+FILEID — is the name of the output FITS file.

 PRODUCT is modified or added to each sub-file’s header to be the primary header’s value of PRODUCT with a

 is the extension name in lowercase.

 TRUE any existing provenance keywords in the FITS airlock are not copied to the